Blue Bear offers so many programs and variations that this is not an easy question to answer, but you can get a basic overview below:

 Can I switch to another class?

 If you would like to switch to a different class for any reason, please contact us at 415.673.3600 or text 415.340.0970.
-If the class is not full, we should be able to accommodate your request.
+You’re also welcome to email us at [email protected] If the class is not full, we should be able to accommodate your request.

 I need to run errands; can I drop my child off?